Edo society: Historical context

 Feudalism, social stratification, and explicit fine-grained ranking of people existed in Japan long before the Edo period, beginning with attempts as far back as the Taika Reforms in 645 AD, initiating the Ritsuryō legal system that was modeled from Chinese Tang dynasty legal code.
 The reforms were following a major and devastating coup d'etat attempt by Soga no Emishi, with the events not only exterminating entire clans, but tearing apart a gaping hole in the Japanese indigenous religion, Ko-Shintō, paving the way for a Buddhist-Shinto syncretism of religion.

 The Taika Reforms were the "legal glue" deemed necessary to thwart future coup d'etat attempts, and the Ritsuryō system led to the formation of castes in Japan.
 Nevertheless, frequent warfare and political instability plagued Japan in following centuries, providing countless opportunities to usurp, bend, and mobilize positions within social ranks.
 Even the ranks themselves, especially military ranks, became more respected if only out of necessity.
-Confucian ideas from China also provided the foundation for a system of strict social prescriptions, along with political twists and turns of the day.

-The Ashikaga Shogunate established a loose class system when it ruled Japan as a feudal shogunate during the Muromachi period from 1338 to 1573.
+Confucian ideas from China also provided the foundation for a system of strict social prescriptions, along with political twists and turns of the Ashikaga Shogunate established a loose class system when it ruled Japan as a feudal shogunate during the Muromachi period from 1338 to 1573.
 The final collapse of the Ashikaga worsened the effects of the Sengoku period (or "Age of Warring States"), the state of social upheaval and near constant civil war in Japan since 1467.
 Tokugawa Ieyasu of the Tokugawa clan and his Eastern Army emerged victorious after the Battle of Sekigahara in 1600, defeating the Western Army of his primary rival, Toyotomi Hideyori.

 Ieyasu founded the Tokugawa Shogunate as the new government of Japan with himself as the shōgun.
 However, he was determined to stamp out the social mobility that had existed for centuries, given that Toyotomi Hideyoshi, one of his peers and a kampaku (Imperial Regent) whom he replaced, was born into a low caste as the son of peasants, yet had forged himself into one of Japan's foremost political figures.
 The Tokugawa clan determined that Japanese society should be divided into specific classes, both to streamline their administration and to ensure that no potential rivals could ever gain the political or military support necessary to challenge them.